-The distribution paid on June 2, 2015 was, and any additional distributions (including the distribution expected to occur in June 2016) will be, designated as eligible dividends for the purposes of the Income Tax Act (Canada).
+The distribution paid on June 22, 2016 was, and any additional distributions will be, designated as eligible dividends for the purposes of the Income Tax Act (Canada).

 Accounting Principles and Additional Information

 The Corporation prepares its financial statements in accordance with generally accepted accounting principles in Canada ("GAAP") as set out in the Canadian CPA Handbook - Accounting - Part 1.